basicx-StrgV/Windows11Patcher/README.md

 Download the latest .exe file from the [release page](https://github.com/basicx-StrgV/Windows11Patcher/releases) and run it.
 The tool will then go through every possible patch and ask you if you want to apply it.
 If a patch is already applied it will ask you if you want to remove the patch.

+Restart your system after applying or removing patches.